josephwoodward/logtrap/README.md

 # LogTrap

+We'd all love to log at `Debug` level but doing so can get expensive.
+This is where logtrap helps.

 Save logging quota and focus on the logs that matter with LogTrap, a `log/slog` handler for Go that buffers logs in a ring buffer and only flushes them when an error or warning occurs.